colbyfayock/next-wordpress-starter/README.md

 * Unique descriptions
 * Open Graph tags

+You can also optionally enable Yoast SEO plugin support to supercharge your SEO!
+(See below)

 Check out the [Issues](https://github.com/colbyfayock/next-wordpress-starter/issues) for what's on deck!

 *Want something a little more **basic**?
 Check out my other starter with an MVP setup to get up and running with WPGraphQL in WordPress: https://github.com/colbyfayock/next-wpgraphql-basic-starter*